choas/choas.github.io/_posts/2019-12-29-factorial-calculation-with-lua-and-swift.md

 ---
 layout: post
 title:  Factorial calculation with Lua and Swift
 date:   2019-12-29 17:29 +0100
 image:  rollercoaster-801833_1280.jpg
 credit: https://pixabay.com/de/photos/rollercoaster-schleifen-unterhaltung-801833
 tags:   factorial-calculation lua-embedded
 ---

 > The result of multiplying a given number of consecutive integers from 1 to the given number.
 In equations, it is symbolized by an exclamation mark (!).
-For example, 5! = 1 × 2 × 3 × 4 × 5 = 120. -- [Wiktionary — factorial](https://en.wiktionary.org/wiki/factorial)
+For example, 5! = 1 × 2 × 3 × 4 × 5 = 120. -- [Wiktionary: factorial](https://en.wiktionary.org/wiki/factorial)

 In the [previous blog post](/2019/12/27/lua-and-swift-in-ios/) I showed how Lua can be integrated within Swift.
 In this blog post we will call a Lua function from Swift and print the result.
 For this I use a [factorial](https://en.wikipedia.org/wiki/Factorial) example where the code is called recursively.
 In the next step / blog post the Lua code will call the Swift code, which again calls the Lua code.
 This is a recursion within programming languages 🤯.